Macedonia Climate & Weather

 Macedonia Climate and Weather

-Macedonia is a year-round destination, but the summer months, between May and August, are the peak tourism season and the optimum time to visit.
+Macedonia is a year-round destination, but the summer months, between May and August, are the peak tourist season and the optimum time to visit.
 At this time the popular lake areas and cities like Ohrid and Mavrovo (known for its mountain biking opportunities) can get crowded.
 November to April is the least popular period for travel to Macedonia, with the exception of the ski season in January and February, which sees visitors flock to the slopes in Mavrovo, Pelister, Krushevo and Popova Sapka.
-Spring and autumn can also be very pleasant but it can be rainy.
+Spring and autumn can also be very pleasant although visitors should expect rain.

 Become our Macedonia Travel Expert

 We are looking for contributors for our Macedonia travel guide.
 If you are a local, a regular traveller to Macedonia or a travel professional with time to contribute and answer occasional forum questions, please contact us.